 Hi, I'm doing just fine.

-I just wanted to say that I feel like black people would vote for uh Donald Trump more if the racial wars wasn't going on.
+I just wanted to say that I feel like black people would vote for Donald Trump more if the racial wars wasn't going on.

-We just looking straight ahead.
+We're just looking straight ahead.

-But we would vote for Trump because we do want to change.
+We would vote for Trump because we do want to change.

-Look, I think the there's no doubt.
+Look, I think there's no doubt now.

-Polls proved this out.
+Polls prove this out.

 There's a massive racial divide.